Bl4omArchie/goHermes/README.md

 # TODO
 In order of priority :

-1- Concurrency downloading ✅
+1- Downloading Pool ✅
     1.1- DownloadPool structure ✅
     1.2- Goroutines for download ✅
     1.3- Limit rate to avoid timeout ✅

-2- Data parsing 🚧
+2- MetaData Pool 🚧
     2.1- Retrieve authors names
     2.2- Title of the document
     2.3- Category